CivicVision/civicopendata/content/posts/this-week-in-civic-tech-open-data-wk-5.md

 volume = 2

 +++
 Volume 3 of my weekly roundup of visualizations, news and tweets in Civic Tech.
+The week was packed with great civic visualisations and fewer articles.
+Topics include Snow Clearing in Canada, civil forfeiture in SC, Cincinatti Heroin Incidents and more.

 ## Visualizations